 For example, if you're making a mosaic of a logo, and the logo is red, then you should go with color, and even increase the saturation level on the big picture.
 This is because the mosaic will have a slightly darker and duller colors than the original big picture because of the small pictures.

 Drawing your own big picture is easier than you think.
-You can draw on a piece of paper and take a picture, or use apps.
-Or have your child draw something for the recipient.
-Something as simple as putting a name, birth date, anniversary date, or a "thank you" in your own handwriting with some heart shapes make a great big picture.
+You can draw on a piece of paper and take a picture, or use an app.
+Or have your child draw something.
+Something as simple as putting a name, birth date, anniversary date, or a "thank you" in your own handwriting can work great as big picture.
+Just make sure to use a thick marker.

 Using their favorite artwork as the big picture can make things more interesting.
 It doesn't have to be some famous painting.
-It can be any image you find on the internet that's in the public domain.
+It can be any image you find on the internet that's in the public domain, or that would qualify under fair use.

 If you know you way around Photoshop, then you might want to blur unimportant and busy areas of the big picture.
-For example, trees and grass often have lots of details, but this is not important to see in the mosaic.
+For example, trees and grass often have lots of details, but it's not important to see these details in the mosaic.
 These details will often distract a lot from the small pictures when viewing it close up.
 If you blur out the trees and grass and just keep their colors, it will often result in much more pleasing small pictures.

 Tell us about your occasion, and who it's for, and your relationship with them, and we can bounce off ideas as to what might make a good big picture for your mosaic.
 We can tweak the big picture for you as well.
 Just ask us by clicking Chat Now at the bottom right corner of our site, and we'll take a look.